Do Faulty Water Heaters Affect Water Pressure?

 To increase water pressure in your home due to a faulty water heater, begin by addressing the heater itself.
 Flush the tank and replace the pressure relief valve.
 If the problem persists, it's crucial to inspect the broader plumbing system.

 Low water pressure could be a sign of pipe corrosion, leaks, or blockages elsewhere in the plumbing.
-Corroded or clogged pipes can restrict water flow, impacting pressure throughout the household.
+Corroded or clogged pipes restrict water flow, affecting pressure throughout the home.
+This can result from hard water issues or the presence of outdated galvanised pipes, among other causes.

-If systemic plumbing issues are identified, a full home repipe is the best solution.
-Replacing the entire system at once is less disruptive and more cost-effective than doing it in stages.
+If systemic plumbing issues are identified, we believe a full home repipe is the best solution.
+Replacing the entire plumbing system at once is less disruptive and more cost-effective than replacing it in stages.
+We have an article that details the cost factors involved in a whole-house repipe.

 Low water pressure from blocked pipes